zoom1338/UofI-CyberTutorials/MobileAppSecurity/Notes/trials.md

 # 9/14/25
 * Need to find alternatives for dynamic testing

+# 9/16/25
-* downloading Andriod emulator on to main device and buro suitecommunity edition
+* downloading Andriod studio on main laptop
+* getting burp suite community edition
-* look into frida for windows
+* need to look into frida for windows installation